Lotte Wubben-Moy: Early life

-Lotte was born in Bow, London, England to an English mother, Claire Moy and Antonius Wubben, the Dutch owner of Kaizen Furniture Makers; Wubben-Moy is fluent in Dutch.
+Carlotte Wubben-Moy was born in Bow, London, England to an English mother, Claire Moy, and Antonius Wubben, the Dutch owner of Kaizen Furniture Makers.
+Wubben-Moy is fluent in Dutch.
 She attended Olga Primary School and for secondary school attended Anglo European School where she was named victrix ludorum in 2015 – also attended Stoke Newington School and Sixth Form for her A-levels.
 She played football and netball, as well as track and field.
+As part of the "Where Greatness Is Made" campaign, a plaque honouring Wubben-Moy was installed in Chadwell Heath.

 Club career

 Arsenal

 Having captained the Arsenal development team to an FA WSL Development Cup and two FA Youth Cup wins, Wubben-Moy made her senior debut aged 16 on 26 July 2015 as a 90th-minute substitute in a 2–1 WSL win over Notts County, one of two appearances she made during the 2015 FA WSL season as Arsenal won both the WSL Cup and FA Cup, completing a cup double.

 Despite suffering an injury setback during pre-season ahead of the 2017 FA WSL Spring Series in 2017, Wubben-Moy ended up starting in all eight of Arsenal's Spring Series games as the team finished unbeaten.